Peanhua/ot-harjoitustyo/documentation/architecture.md

 #### Player controller

 The player controller uses input from the user (through JavaFX events) to determine the next action.
 More complicated actions may cause the player controller to show additional user interface controls on screen.
-For example, when player presses the key to pick up item when there are multiple items on the ground, the controller opens up a item chooser requester for the user to choose which item to pick up.
+For example, when player presses the key to pick up item when there are multiple items on the ground, the controller opens up an item chooser requester for the user to choose which item to pick up.
 After the user chooses the item, the appropriate action is created.

 #### Non player controllers